← Blog

 TLDR:

-• Contingency recruiting incentivizes speed over cultural fit, leading to 89% of bad hires stemming from poor culture alignment
+• Contingency recruiting incentivizes speed over cultural fit, with some research suggesting poor culture alignment is the leading driver of bad hires.

-• Dover's fractional recruiters focus on building sustainable hiring processes rather than filling individual positions
+• Dover’s fractional recruiters focus on building sustainable hiring processes, going beyond filling individual positions.

 What Paraform and Dover Actually Cost Upfront

-Paraform operates on a contingency fee structure, typically charging 15-30% of a hire's first-year salary.
-That means if you're hiring a $150K engineer, you will pay $22,500 to $45,000 after the first successful hire.
-For a startup burning through cash, that's a big chunk of your runway.
+Paraform operates on a contingency recruiting fee structure, typically charging 15-25% of a hire’s first-year salary.
+That means if you’re hiring a $150K engineer, you will pay $22,500 to $37,500 after the first successful hire.
+For a startup burning through cash, that’s a big chunk of your runway.

-Dover's fractional recruiting model works differently.
-You're typically investing $2K-$8K per hire, depending on the role difficulty and time investment.
+Dover’s fractional recruiting model works differently.
+You’re typically investing $2K-$7K per hire, depending on the role difficulty and time investment.

 Here’s where it gets interesting…